Azure-Samples/ms-identity-java-spring-tutorial/3-Authorization-II/protect-web-api/README.md

         - For **User consent description** type `Allow the application to access java-spring-resource-api on your behalf.`
         - Keep **State** as **Enabled**.
         - Select the **Add scope** button on the bottom to save this scope.
+1. On the left-hand side menu, select the Manifest blade.
+    - Set accessTokenAcceptedVersion property to 2.
+    - Select Save.

 #### Configure the service app (java-spring-resource-api) to use your app registration